FertigLab/pycogaps/README.md

 <img src="https://github.com/FertigLab/pycogaps/blob/update-setup-instructions/rm/anndata-result.png" alt="anndata result obj" width="300" align="center">

-A dictionary of the result as two representations is stored: an `anndata` object and `GapsResult` object.
-For simplicity and relevancy, we will only consider the `anndata` object.
+A dictionary of the result as two representations is stored: an `anndata` object.
 CoGAPS stores the lower dimensional representation of the samples (P matrix) in the `.var` slot and the weight of the features (A matrix) in the `.obs` slot.
 The standard deviation across sample points for each matrix are stored in the `.uns` slots.

 ## **Analyzing the Result**
 We provide two ways to analyze the result from PyCoGAPS.
 The first includes an interactive notebook interface using the web-based GenePattern Notebook (recommended for less experienced python/programming users), and the secoond includes running a python script from the command line (recommended for more experienced python/programming users).